 1 Most information concerning the three generations of Stantons connected with the Masons' Company is contained in Mrs. Esdaile's paper, "The Stantons of Holborn," Arch.
 Journal, vol. 85, 1928.
-In particular, she has utilised the Stanton MS., written by Edward Stanton, preserved among John Le Neve's MSS.
+In particular, she has utilised the Stanton $MS{\cdot,\cdot}$ written by Edward Stanton, preserved among John Le Neve's MSS.
 (B.M.
 Harl.
 MSS.
 3605-16) which served as a basis for his Monumenta Anglicana.
-We rely chiefly on Mrs. Esdaile, supplemented by the Masons' Company records and Wren Soc. x and xi Soc., x. and xi.
+We rely chiefly on Mrs. Esdaile, supplemented by the Masons' Company records and Wren Soc., x. and xi.